Good personal finance habits are essential to wealth building and financial security, not only in good times, but also challenging times.

 Health insurance, along with insurance for property like your car and home, are protection measures often taken for granted and, in fact, required by law to some extent.

 Life insurance may help maintain financial security and stability for your family should something happen to you.
-Indeed, according to 2018 statistics compiled by life insurance researcher LIMRA:2
+Indeed, according to 2022 statistics compiled by life insurance researcher LIMRA:1

-- Over a third (35 percent) of all households would feel adverse financial impacts within one month if a primary wage earner died.
+- Forty-four of all households would feel adverse financial impacts within six months if a primary wage earner died.

 Money matters today can get complicated, especially for those who, perhaps using the suggestions above, have built wealth and started accumulating assets for themselves and their families.

 And the rules and laws governing finances ― from taxes to loans to college savings ― can change in a matter of election cycles.
-That’s why it’s wise to consider working with a financial advisor to obtain professional guidance and investment management that is up to date and aligned to your financial interest and goals.
-(Learn more: Working with a financial advisor )
+That’s why it’s wise to consider working with a financial professional to obtain guidance and investment management that is up to date and aligned to your financial interest and goals.
+(Learn more: Working with a financial professional)

 Such a relationship can also provide some motivation to keep up your personal finance regimen.

-“Moving past a financial advisor’s job of having the technical knowledge of personal finance, an advisor is akin to a personal trainer,” said Collins.
+“Moving past a financial professional’s job of having the technical knowledge of personal finance, a professional is akin to a personal trainer,” said Collins.
 “Think of all the people who sign up for a gym membership in January and print out a workout routine from the internet to do on their own.
 The vast majority start out great going three days a week, then a little less, then not at all.